 I was just not willing to go back home after four weeks long summer holiday and wished, we continued.

 Peak summer we landed at Delhi Airport, with a mixed bag of emotions, exhausted yet refreshed, I was fast to load nine bags to the trolleys, and I found this contradicting.

 Soon we were in a Cab, with the increasing proximity to my home; the scent of the city started to sink in, and the familiar surroundings made me feel warm, coming back-to-my-home now made me tranquil.
 I rolled down the window, the warm air of near mid-night brushed me like a breeze!
 I was feeling fresh, in-fact fully refreshed, as if another Holiday had just begun.

 Minutes passed in moments, and we were inside our home, it was like…wow we are back in home.
-This feeling shot up like mercury and soon ‘not wanting to come back’ fully evaporated.
+This feeling shot up like mercury and soon ‘not wanting to come back’ entirely evaporated.
 What had happened?
 Why did it happen?
 From wanting to holiday more to, great, I am back at my dome!

 Early morning, I woke up with a why, it’s my home, and I love it, as much as I love to travel.
 I understood – the law of diminishing returns would have spoiled extended holiday.
 With this thought, I was out of the bed, I poured a warm glass of water and came out on my balcony, birds of Pipal, Neem, Mango, Jamun, Rosewood, Moringa and other trees were chirping as if they were welcoming me back home.